inspec/inspec-k8s/docs-chef-io/content/k8s_deployments.md

 ## Examples

-### Deployments for the default namespace must exist
+Deployments for the default namespace must exist:

 ```ruby
 describe k8s_deployments do